AndrewRLloyd88/pong-hackathon/README.md

 As a user, if the ball collides with the wall it will change direction

-As a user, I can see that if a ball hits a paddle that it will send the ball back
+As a user, I can see that if a ball hits a paddle that it will send the ball back X

 As a user, I can see that if a ball misses a paddle the opposing side will get a point

 As a user, If someone scores 7 points they will will win the game

-As a user, I can see that player 2 is controlled by a computer
+As a user, I can see that player 2 is controlled by a computer X

 As a user if I select 2 player (Include all game mechanics from player one as well as)